Here are a list of some commonly asked questions about media literacy and its purpose. If you have more, feel free to

-3. Where does it get its funding?
-AME gets its funding from supporter donations, the distribution of curriculum materials and ongoing partnerships with other organizations, both civic and private, to further its education and outreach efforts.

-4. Is AME a religious or political organization?
+Is AME a religious or political organization?
 No, AME is a 501(c)3 non profit organization.
 It should be noted that it partners with many groups and organizations to support passage of legislation concerning the provision of media literacy education and digital citizenship in our K-12 schools.

 5. Is AME affiliated to any other media literacy organizations?
 Yes, AME works with the Northwest Alliance for Responsible Media, Center for Media Literacy, National Association for Media Literacy Education, International Council for Media Literacy, and Media Literacy Now to coordinate media literacy efforts throughout Washington, and participate in the larger level discussions surrounding media literacy across the nation.

 About media literacy:

 1. What is Media Literacy Education?
-Media Literacy is defined as the ability to access, analyze, evaluate, and produce communication in a variety of forms – or – Media Literacy is the ability to ask questions about what a person watches, sees and reads.
+Media Literacy is defined as the ability to access, analyze, evaluate, and produce communication in a variety of forms.

 2. So does media literacy mean just TV and music, or does it include the internet and social media?
 Yes, absolutely.
 It applies to social media and user-generated content.
 When students log on to send messages or post photos and videos, they are becoming producers of media, not just consumers.
 By actively participating online, they are essentially joining a global conversation.
 Critical thinking skills must be applied to both the messages they are sending out to the world as well as those they receive back .
 An understanding of the Key Questions for Producers and Consumers will enable them to make wise choices and engage more fully as online citizens.

-*Draft 2:* 3.
-Where does it get its funding?
-AME gets its funding from supporter donations, both civic and private, to further its education and outreach efforts.